-DP8 is one of a suite of policies in the local plan aimed at managing the demand for car travel and encouraging the use of more sustainable forms of travel, particularly public transport, walking and cycling.
+- 1.1 This Supplementary Planning Document (SPD) sets out Warwick District Council's detailed planning policies for vehicle parking, based on the parent policy DP8 Parking in the Warwick District Local Plan 1996 2011. - 1.2 DP8 is one of a suite of policies in the local plan aimed at managing the demand for car travel and encouraging the use of more sustainable forms of travel, particularly public transport, walking and cycling.
 This is part of an environmental agenda, driven by climate change, problems of air pollution and congestion and the need to ensure the efficient use of land, as well as a social agenda about ensuring equitable access to facilities and encouraging more active and therefore healthier lifestyles.
 In setting the standards these considerations must be balanced with the need to ensure road safety and to ensure convenient access to services, facilities and employment and thereby promote a strong and stable economy.
-The amount of car parking and its location and design also has a big impact on the quality of both urban and rural environments - how they look, how they function and their safety.

-The availability and convenience of parking at destinations such as work places and shops has a big influence on people's travel choices.
+The amount of car parking and its location and design also has a big impact on the quality of both urban and rural environments how they look, how they function and their safety. - 1.3 The availability and convenience of parking at destinations such as work places and shops has a big influence on people's travel choices.
 Government guidance on Transport in PPG13 therefore requires car parking provision at such destinations to be within controlled limits, set by government, and for even tighter standards to be set (i.e. less generous levels of parking) where local circumstances permit.
-PPG13 therefore sets the ceiling under which the maximum car parking standards set out in this document have been prescribed.

-Until recently central government policy on residential parking set out in PPG3 urged general restraint on parking provision arguing that residential developments that provide more than 1.5 spaces per dwelling are unlikely to meet the government's agenda and that developers should not be required to provide more spaces than they consider appropriate (unless there are road safety issues).
+PPG13 therefore sets the ceiling under which the maximum car parking standards set out in this document have been prescribed. - 1.4 Until recently central government policy on residential parking set out in PPG3 urged general restraint on parking provision arguing that residential developments that provide more than 1.5 spaces per dwelling are unlikely to meet the government's agenda and that developers should not be required to provide more spaces than they consider appropriate (unless there are road safety issues).
 The focus has, however, shifted with the publication of new residential guidance, PPS3 in November 2006.
 This acknowledges the importance of car ownership in determining levels of parking in residential areas and urges that levels of parking are determined through a consideration of this, the need for an efficient use of land and the promotion of good design.